Northern-Data-AG/jupyterlab-ANDashboard/README.md

 ![Github Actions Status](https://github.com/rapidsai/jupyterlab-nvdashboard/workflows/Build/badge.svg)

-A JupyterLab extension for displaying GPU usage dashboards
+A JupyterLab extension for displaying GPU usage dashboards.

 This extension is composed of a Python package named `jupyterlab_nvdashboard` for the server extension and a NPM package named `jupyterlab-nvdashboard` for the frontend extension.

 ## Requirements